CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 This one is reported to sound better, and may do other languages.

 ### Slow Dictation

-Choose a speed that usually allows for just under 95% accuracy.
-If you regularly achieve over 95% on the first dictation, increase the starting speed.

 20wpm for 1 minute is suitable for your first-ever dictation.
 Your writing will be horrible, but will improve quickly as you get used to the process.
-After your first hour of dictation, do not repeat any speeds but the first.

-If your first attempt is below 90% accuracy, then go down by 10wpm and try again.

-Most teachers do not clarify whether a 1-minute passage is 1-minute at the initial speed or the final speed.
-Use the average and don't worry about it.
-The relative difference will shrink as your speed increases.
+Move up to 30 and even 40wpm starting speed as soon as you can.

+At this stage of learning, your first dictation of a passage should be 90-95% accurate.
+I call this slow dictation because it is the slowest attempt at the passage, even though it is the same or worse accuracy than Swem's fast dictation.

 Remember to correct your work and practice difficult sections after each dictation.

-Swem recommends beginning each passage so fast you can barely manage with great effort.
-I don't think that does any good until you know the theory well.

-If you cannot reach the target speed, try dividing the passage into two sections instead of reducing step size.
-Prove to yourself that your pen can move fast enough.

-However, sometimes a smaller step makes more sense, especially at the higher speeds.
-Experiment.
-If the larger step doesn’t work, try a smaller step, or try an even larger step.

-There is no benefit to repeated failure.
+See [Practicing Problem Areas](#practicing-problem-areas) below for more advice.

+If your accuracy was <95% repeat the starting speed.
+If you cannot reach this on your 2nd attempt, slow down and/or do more preparation.
+Writing a page filled with mistakes is a waste of time.

+Leslie recommends that students take dictation with the shorthand image in front of them, especially when they are new to dictation and trying to apply several new skills at the same time.
+All students – fast, slow or lazy – will reduce their reliance on the text as their confidence and speed increase.

+A 1-minute passage is 1-minute long at the final speed, which is usually 20wpm higher than the starting speed.

 ### Faster Dictation

-Increase the speed by 10wpm, make corrections, and increase speed again until you are down to 90% accuracy.
-This is your overshoot speed.
-It will force your hand to go faster for the easy parts, and show you which parts need attention even though they seemed fine at slower speeds.

-Do your best to keep up and get at least something down for each word.
-(A sentence with one inaccurate word is better than losing the rest of the sentence.
-A hint of a word is better than nothing.)
+Increase the speed by 10wpm.
+It will probably be more accurate than the slower attempt because your hand and brain now know the passage, and you have worked on the difficult sections.
+Make corrections and practice difficult areas, but do not repeat dictation at this speed.

+Increase the speed again, make corrections and practice, until you have written the passage *4 times*, including preparation.

+If any speed is <90% accurate, repeat that speed.

+If the accuracy of your last take was >95%, you're done.
+If it was <95% then drop speed by 10wpm for a clean final take.

+Immediately after reducing preparation your starting speed will drop, but your top speed will not.
+Four writings might not be enough to reach top speed.
+If this happens, alternate preparation methods.
+On some passages work on dictation with less preparation.
+On other passages work on higher speed.
+Do not work on both at the same time if it reduces the variety of material in a week.

+*Do not write a passage more than 6 times*, including preparation and a final take with at least 95% accuracy.
+You may need to stop below your top speed so you do not overshoot and have do a 7th take for accuracy.

 **Step Size**

 Previous generations of students succeeded with 10wpm steps through 80 or even 100wpm.
 I would use that size step both for increasing target speeds and repeating a passage, until you reach at least 80wpm.
-Larger steps are more likely to break you out of ruts and to highlight problem sections.
-Smaller will give you more successes and confidence.
+Larger steps are more likely to break you out of ruts and to highlight problem sections, but writing too fast too often does more harm than good.

-### Final Dictation at Slower Speed

-Take a final dication at the highest speed you expect to get 95% accuracy.
-Be brave!
-Make corrections.
-If you achieve that, you're done.
-If not, slow down once more so your final take is reasonably accurate.

-### Total Number of Takes

-4-6 takes should cover the entire sequence.
-If it takes more, then experiment!
-Maybe you can increase a speed or step size.
-Too many takes of the same passage will reduce variety.
-Too few will not give your hand and brain time to master the new content.

-Note that your starting speed will drop drastically when you reduce preparation, but your overshoot and final speeds will be the same.
-Work hard to build your starting speed back up, so there are fewer steps between that and your overshoot speed.

-Some books recommend only 3-4 takes per passage, but that includes preparation at home if appropriate to the stage, and does not include overshooting (which I find extremely useful).

-Continue to experiment, so you notice when you are ready to increase speeds.

-If your book has a lot of exercises, then lower your speeds a bit so you don't spend too much time in each chapter.

-### Challenges and Progressions

-For each passage, except the first few after a speed increase, pick one challenge (rotate through them):
-- Use a faster starting speed.
-If you usually achieve 95%, then this is your new starting speed.
-- Push the top speed.
-If your accuracy is still better than 90%, then this is your new top speed.
-- Start the last dictation faster than usual.
-If you usually achieve 95%, this is your new final speed.

-After each increase, adjust the other speeds so starting speed is 10-20wpm below final speed, and overshoot speed is 10-20 above final speed.
-Aim for 4-6 takes per passage.
-It's all a bit of a guess.
-Some passages are easier or harder.
-Sometimes you have good or bad days.

-Stay at each stage until your first dictation is 95% accurate at the following speeds:
-- Full Preparation until 40-60wpm, 1 minute.
-- Reduced Preparation until 50-70wpm, 1 minute.
-- No Preparation until 60-80wpm, 1 minute.
-- Modified Swem until 80-100wpm, 1 minutes.
-- Blanchard's Pyramid a few times.
-[Building Endurance](#building-endurance)
-- Modified Swem until 80wpm, 5 minutes.
-(Alternate days of short and long dictation.)
-- Unmodified Swem.

-If you increase duration before reaching 100wpm for 1 minute, you will have to do your own math for the endurance-building pyramid, or use a different method to increase endurance.

-Your starting speed and accuracy will temporaily drop after when you reduce preparation.

-You may want to switch to Modified Swem shortly after switching to reduced preparation.
-Experiment.
-Their method builds speed faster, with fewer repetitions.

-Increase your duration when your speed reaches 80wpm and 95% accuracy.
-See [Building Endurance](#building-endurance) .

-One session in four should be experiments instead of the normal exercises, as described later.

-### Experiments
+### Experiments and Challenges.

-Remember to keep a diary and experiment.
+Try an experiment every 5th passage, from this list or anything else that strikes your fancy.

 These are experiments and maybe practice, not tests.
-Use the results to decide what to do next.

-Dedicate 1 sessions in 4 to experiments.
-You will not fit all experiments into a single session, so rotate through them or follow your curiosity.

-- Do the first attempt even slower — slow enough for practically perfect — then build speed as before.

-- Do less preparation than usual.
+Be curious.

+- Try the next level of preparation, if you're close to ready.

-- Push the final speed until accuracy drops to 80%, then drop 20wpm for the final dictation.
+- Increase the speed of your first dictation.

+- Keep increasing the speed until you have written it 5 times or your accuracy falls below 80%.
+Then do a clean final take a bit faster than your usual final take.

 - Try something longer, with the same speed experiments.

 - Follow Swem's advice and start with a fast dictation, so fast you cannot quite keep up, followed by a practically perfect one.
-As you get better, you will find this approach works better.
+You will find this approach works better as you master the theory.
 Switch when appropriate, or use a mix.

 ## Additional Advice